SmItH197/SteamAuthentication/README.md

 ##Issues

-For Issues realting directly to this SteamAuthentication Library feel free to create a Github Issue
+For Issues relating directly to this SteamAuthentication Library feel free to create a Github Issue.

-for any issues relating to general PHP or SQL please use [stackoverflow](http://stackoverflow.com/) or similar, else we will generally close these straight away if created here, thanks.
+**For any general PHP or SQL problems please use [stackoverflow](http://stackoverflow.com/) or similar, else we will generally close these straight away if created here, thanks!**

 ##Download